November 8, 2022, General Election

 - If you have lost your right to vote you must apply for restoration of rights first, before you can register.

-After you have submitted your registration form, if you do not receive an information card or other correspondence in the mail confirming your registration status, check online at the Citizen Portal or contact the Suffolk Voter Registration Office, (757) 514-7750.
+After you have submitted your registration form, you will receive an information card with the location of your polling place.
+If you do not receive correspondence in the mail confirming your registration status, check online at the Citizen Portal or contact the Suffolk Voter Registration Office, (757) 514-7750.

 Restoration of Rights